AMZN

 ±100 bps => ±$10/sh

 Why this level: This is AnalystScope's base-case margin view, not a promise of straight-line expansion.
-It keeps year-five margins close to today's normalized operating margin (11.2%), which implies the current margin structure is broadly durable.
+It keeps year-five margins close to today's model-base operating margin (10.7%), which implies the current margin structure is broadly durable.
 Margin input adjusts for retail mix volatility and uses a steadier AWS margin path.

 How to read the assumptions and sensitivities